cellulose/resources/README.md

 ## Usage Example

-Polling example 1: Default usage
+Polling example 1:

-    Resources.start_monitor
+    Resources.start_monitor(callback: fn(args) -> IO.write "#{inspect args}" end)
     ...or...
-    Resources.Monitor.start
+    Resources.Monitor.start(callback: fn(args) -> IO.write "#{inspect args}" end)

-Then, every 5 seconds Hub will be updated at the point [:sys, :resources] with all information available by Resources
+Then, every 5 seconds the callback function will get called with all information found by Resources

 Polling example 2: Start polling server with disk filtering

-    Resources.Monitor.start %{disks: [root: "/", dev: "/dev"]}
+    Resources.Monitor.start [disks: [root: "/", dev: "/dev"],
+    callback: fn(args) -> IO.write "#{inspect args}" end]

-Then, every 5 seconds Hub will be updated as in the first example except only the `/` and `/dev` disks will be available in [:sys, :resource, :disks] and they will have the keys `:root` and `:dev` respectivly.
+Then, every 5 seconds the callback will be updated as in the first example except only the `/` and `/dev` disks will be available to the callback and they will have the keys `:root` and `:dev` respectivly.

 Standalone examples:

-    Resources.Cpu.info
+    iex> Resources.Cpu.info
     [load_1_min: "0.00", load_5_min: "0.01", load_15_min: "0.05",
     running_tasks: "2/207", last_pid: "1553"]

-    Resources.Memory.info
+    ied> Resources.Memory.info
     [mem_free: 2614052, mem_total: 4044756]

 ## Contributing